-INSIDER TIP: If you’re planning an extended stay where you’ll be heading into town often, I suggest opting out of the all inclusive atmosphere and getting a hotel in town or renting a place through Airbnb.
+INSIDER TIP: If you’re planning an extended stay where you’ll be heading into town often, I suggest opting out of the all inclusive atmosphere and getting a hotel in town.
 While it is nice to have food and drinks prepared for you, I’m 90% sure the local restaurants will serve much better food than the resorts will.
 Also, groceries are inexpensive, so I would suggest cooking your own meals for breakfast and lunch before splurging a little on dinner out!
 However if you do opt for an all inclusive, don’t miss out on my travel tips and tricks!

 Head Under the Sea For Some Scuba Diving

 As I mentioned earlier, Cozumel is known for its scuba diving and is the perfect place to get a PADI certification.
 I can say this from experience because it’s where I officially became an open water diver!
 Whether you’re just starting like myself or are looking to do an advanced course, this is a fantastic place to do it as you’ll get to explore the beautiful coral reefs and incredible sea life found here.